lkirkwood/orbslam3_docker/README.md

+# Fork notes

+This is a fork for a UTS Computing Science Studio 2 project.
+Instructions for use are --> [here](instructions.org) <--

 # ORB_SLAM3 docker

 This docker is based on <b>Ros Noetic Ubuntu 20</b>.
 If you need melodic with ubuntu 18 checkout #8fde91d